 Failure to adhere to these guidelines will result in loss of equipment privileges and potential disciplinary action, including failure in the associated course or on the comprehensives project.

-Overview: This page is designed to provide guidelines and answers to frequently asked questions about media productions in ArtF 355 Advanced Projects and ArtF 490 Senior Production Comprehensives.
+Overview: This page is designed to provide guidelines and answers to frequently asked questions about media productions in ARTM 355 Advanced Projects and ARTM 490 Senior Production Comprehensives.

 Mission Statement: The aim of production courses in the Media Arts and Culture program at Occidental is to combine media history, theory, and practice with perspectives on visual culture afforded by our location within an Art History and Visual Arts department.
 We keep our equipment, facilities, and courses current with trends in the field, but we are not a trade school, nor are we seeking to blankly emulate mainstream models of production.
 Occidental offers the chance to pursue Media Arts and Culture in a liberal arts environment.
 Approaching theory and practice simultaneously in one of the major metropolitan centers of the world, informed by study abroad opportunities and interdisciplinary learning, is a rare and unique opportunity.
 Your production work must therefore be characterized by resourceful and creative use of the materials at hand, rather than falling prey to the myth that producing groundbreaking media requires access to more money or more specialized equipment.